Create a virtual environment

 Poetry #

-Poetry is a Python package management tool that started development in February 2018, according to its changelog.
-It’s not exactly a new tool, but it has become quite popular in recent years 💫.
+Poetry is a Python package management tool.
+According to its changelog, it has been in development since February 2018, making it not a new tool but one that has gained significant popularity in recent years 💫.

 - Automated virtual environment creation